bodzaital/taro/README.md

 # taro
-A small photography culling and organizing software built with Bootstrap and Electron
+A small photography culling and tagging app built with Bootstrap and Electron

 So far only tested on macOS, but will eventually test on Windows and Linux.